About This Course

 Part 1 takes place from September to May.

 - Business Analysis Requirements, Skills and Techniques

 - Enterprise Business Intelligence

-Part 2 takes place over the four months following Part 1 from the beginning of June to the end of September and consists of a collaborative industry research project.
+Part 2 consists of a collaborative industry research project.
 This will give you a practical experience of a research project in a business context.
-This collaborative project will allow groups of students to specialise on a chosen industry sectors (e.g. financial services, technological, pharmaceuticals, government, retail/distribution) in the context of a research project carried out under the supervision of an industry expert and an academic specialist.
-Groups will develop a proposal and carry out fieldwork in order to produce a report on their selected topic.
+This collaborative project will allow groups of students to specialise in an assigned industry sector (e.g. financial services, technological, pharmaceuticals, government, retail/distribution) in the context of a research project carried out under the supervision of an industry expert and an academic specialist.
+Groups will develop a proposal and carry out fieldwork in order to produce a report on their topic.

 Further details on the content and modules are available on the Postgraduate College Calendar